 Post-production happens after the final, or gold, copy of the game is released.
 This stage happens when games are already on store shelves.
 It has a singular purpose: maintenance.
 Post-production involves patching any post-game bugs and working on any post-game content.
 Post-production work manifests as in-game patches and downloadable content.

 As you can see the game design process for large companies is not a simple one.
 It requires thousands of man-hours and requires strict deadlines and production goals.
 However, the game design process doesn’t have to be so complex.

 Indie games are the easiest way to break into the industry, and many indie games have become highly successful.
 Indie games are often much smaller in scope than AAA titles.
 The big-budget model is designed around large teams with discrete job roles.
-However, indie game studios have much smaller teams, often with each person wearing many hats, and on occasion, games are created by individuals.
+However, indie game studios have much smaller teams, often with each person wearing many hats, and on occasion, game production is done by sole individuals.
 Because of this, the development process used by big-budget studios is often cumbersome for small teams.
 The indie development process is significantly looser and more holistic than the big-budget model.
 Let’s look at a typical design process for indies and individuals.

 At the idea stage, it’s all about considering the possibilities.
 It’s rare that an indie team would have to write a pitch for stakeholders or management, so this step is just about spitballing to find a good idea for a game.

 After settling on an idea, indie developers often start by getting the core of that idea functioning as quickly as possible.
 While some designers like to do more pre-production and planning first, it’s often very useful to have something real to serve as the seed that a game will grow out of.
 This could just be a stand-in character that can move around or the basic programming for how a puzzle game will work.
 More features will be added later as the design progresses.
 This is also the best time to select which engine or tools to use for the game: many of which are freely available.